karnotxyz/starknet_bridge/README.md

 - SECURITY_ADMIN: Manages SECURITY_AGENT role
 - TOKEN_ADMIN: Handles token-related operations
 - SECURITY_AGENT: Handles security-related operations
+- UPGRADE_GOVERNOR: Ability to upgrade the token bridge.

+// Role                |   Role Admin
+// ----------------------------------------
+// UPGRADE_GOVERNOR    |   DEFAULT_ADMIN
+// GOVERNANCE_ADMIN    |   GOVERNANCE_ADMIN
+// APP_GOVERNOR        |   GOVERNANCE_ADMIN
+// SECURITY_ADMIN      |   GOVERNANCE_ADMIN
+// SECURITY_AGENT      |   SECURITY_ADMIN
+// TOKEN_ADMIN         |   APP_GOVERNOR

+Note: The admin for the UPGRADE_GOVERNOR role is held the timelock contract only which means that only timelock can add/remove more UPGRADE_GOVERNOR.

+### Timelock Access Control
+The Timelock contract maintains its own access control with a DEFAULT_ADMIN role (owner) which manages three roles:
+- Proposer: Can propose new operations
+- Executor: Can execute operations after the timelock period
+- Canceller: Can cancel proposed operations

 The UPGRADE_GOVERNOR role is exclusively assigned to the Timelock contract, ensuring all upgrades go through a predefined delay period for enhanced security.